PMGH/spike-urql/README.md

 const { data, fetching, error } = result;
 ```

-For NextJS we can use the dedicated next-urql package which
+For NextJS we can use the dedicated next-urql package:
 ```typescript
 //_ app.tsx